The-New-Maps-Project/NMP-Algorithm/README.md

 ### Retrieve Output Data:
 After the algorithm is complete, it will write to a new file in the "results" folder located in the root directory.
 The Name of this file will be printed in the console if run successfully.
 (Name of file in the format: State-Threshold---Day of Week-Month-Day-Hours-Minutes-Seconds-Timezone-Year)

 The content of the output file is in the following format: First Line: State name,threshold (as a decimal).
-Following lines: town name, district #, latitude, longitude, population
+Following lines: town name  (% of population if using point-based model), district #, latitude, longitude, population

 **Example:**